VCLTrer/starbucks-udacity-capstone/README.md

 ## Project Overview

-This project aims to analyze customer response data from the Starbucks rewards mobile app to determine which demographic groups respond best to different types of offers.
+This project analyzes customer response data from the Starbucks rewards mobile app to determine which demographic groups respond best to different offers.
 By combining transaction, demographic, and offer data, we build and evaluate a machine learning model to predict whether a customer will respond to an offer based on their demographic information and the type of offer received.

 ## Data Description